 Cookstown Wildlife Trust history is in many ways the history of all clubs and societies .
 Few are straightforward-human nature being what it is.
 Cookstown Wildlife Trust was prominent in the establishment of Drum Manor and provided many of the ideas for its ponds and gardens .
 Cookstown Wildlife Trust emerges from "The Cookstown and District Game and Wildfowl Preservation Society" not without much argument and discussion .Most people will have forgotten that Cookstown Wildlife Trust was closely involved with the lakes at Drum Manor.The mallard ducks present in 2009 are probably descendants of those placed there by Cookstown Wildlife Trust circa 1970 .
 In 1972 Cookstown Wildlife Trust membership was thriving.
 Water testing kits were purchased to enable schoolchildren to carry out pollution testing exercises.
 Mr. Jones, the Chairman, thought it a good idea to encourage children to join the club by putting on exhibitions of local flora and fauna and suggested Drum Manor as a suitable venue.
-By 1973 membership was 50 and remained partly due to the interesting speakers that Queens University organized.
-Outings were well supported.but meetings held in Glenavon Hotel were expensive.In 1978 Ian McNeill suggested that Mr. Young ( Headmaster of Cookstown High School) be approached and asked for a room in the school and In 1980 the club held its first meeting in Coolnafranky House.Membership however was falling, and fees had risen.
+By 1973 membership was 50 and remained so partly due to speakers that Queens University organized.
+Outings were well supported,but meetings in Glenavon Hotel were expensive.In 1978 Ian McNeill suggested that Mr. Young be approached and asked for a room in C.H.S.and In 1980 the club held its first meeting in Coolnafranky House.Membership was falling, and fees had risen.
 The education programme proved disappointing.
 Into the 90’s membership stayed around 30.
-Programmes continued to be varied and interesting, with talks on butterflies, whooper swans, organic farming, trees, hedgerows, deer and even Ulster weather.
-Trips were popular. -the only worry was membership and purchasing cups for our “drop of tea”-eventually done in 2003!In 2005, Robert Stewart stepped down as Chairman after twenty years as a club stalwart.
-New chairman Madeline Dargan encouraged new members and instituted a weekly column for the local paper and even a crossword competition with a small prize for the winner.
-Thanks to Madeleine we obtained a grant from the local council enabling us to purchase a projector screen and stand.Cookstown Wildlife Trust moved again, this time to Loughry College, complete with power points and heat!
+Programmes were varied and interesting, with talks on butterflies, whooper swans, organic farming, trees, hedgerows, deer and even Ulster weather. and trips were popular. -the only worry was membership and purchasing cups for our “drop of tea”-eventually done in 2003!In 2005, Robert Stewart stepped down as Chairman after twenty years as a club stalwart.
+New chairman Madeline Dargan encouraged new members and instituted a weekly column for the local paper and a crossword competition with a small prize for the winner.
+Thanks to Madeleine we obtained a grant from the local council enabling us to purchase a projector screen and stand.Cookstown Wildlife Trust moved again, this time to Loughry College.
 Speakers continued to be top class and outings well supported.
-This is especially true of Ian McNeill’s annual tour which he puts much time and effort into.
+This is especially true of Ian McNeill’s annual tour which he put much time and effort into.
 Membership remains above the 30 mark.
 It would of course be nice to attract more members.
 The way forward, perhaps, is to become more involved in the community.
 A start in this direction has been made.
 Our new web-site has been set up by Ronnie Irvine, a Facebook site has also started,surveys at Lissan House and attendance at Ripple Ballinderry Project meetings have taken place.
-Our (2010-2017) Chairman Michael Mullan with an enthusiastic committee has increased attendance at meetings considerably.
+Our (2010-2018) Chairman Michael Mullan, with an enthusiastic committee has increased attendance at meetings considerably.